 Your dog is undergoing his teething period, and he is trying to ease the pain in his mouth.

 He will chew on things that he can get hold of, such as your shoes, socks, clothes or bedding.

-If he is out for a walk, he will find something to chew, such as tree branches, fence posts, grass, rocks or gravel.
+If he is out for a walk, he will find something to chew, such as tree branches, grass, rocks, sand or gravel.

 So you should keep an eye on him when you take him out for a stroll to prevent him from chewing any toxic or indigestible substances.

 Putting him on a leash would be an ideal choice till he is “out” of his teething stage, which usually takes about 6 months.